-Spring is a great time for travel, so whether it’s catching some sun, mountain hiking or delving into some history and culture – or even some last-minute snow action – here are a few ideas to get you digging out your passport.
-These are the cheapest places to travel in spring.
+Spring is a great time for travel, so whether it’s catching some sun, mountain hiking or delving into some history and culture – or even some last-minute snow action.
+Here are a few ideas to get you digging out your passport.
+If you're looking to satisfy your wanderlust on a budget, here is our curated list of the cheapest places to travel in spring.

 Afterwards, go for coffee and calorie-rich Dobos torta (Hungarian sponge cake).
 Accommodation isn't as good value as it used to be, but you can still find great deals out of town and public transport for getting into the centre is excellent.

 Skiing is never cheap, but if you hold out towards the end of the season in Europe, and choose somewhere high up and relatively snow-sure, you can grab a bargain.

 Val d'Isère, Val Thorens, Les Arcs and La Plagne, with their high-altitude positions, are the resorts to watch.
 If you book last minute it’s possible to get a week’s chalet deal for around €475.
 Deals often include flights, transfers, breakfast and dinner (with as much wine as you can quaff before the coffee arrives), plus afternoon tea and cake waiting for you for when you return tired and aching after a day on the slopes.